tamilselvi53/HacktoberFest-2022-Python/medium/circular_linked_list/README.md

 #### Input Format
 First line will take the input **T** as argument denoting the total number of links in the linked list.

-Then, It will take the graph of **T** nodes with the data of the linked list and its next pointer in the form of adjacency list along with the head as argument.
+Then, It will take an array of **T** members with the data of the linked list and its next pointer in the form of adjacency list along with the head as argument.

 #### Output Format
-For each input graph print True or False depending on whether the linked list is circular or not.
+For each given array, print True or False depending on whether the linked list is circular or not.

 > #### Note
 > 1. A linked list is said to be circular if it has no node having its next pointer equal to NULL and all the nodes form a circle i.e. the next pointer of last node points to the first node.